nathankw/sruns-monitor/README.rst

 ============
 Sequencing Runs Monitor solves the aforementioned challenges through the use of Google Cloud Platform services and by tracking workflow state.
 Sequencing runs are tarred with gzip compression and then uploaded to Google Cloud Storage.
-Workflow state is tracked both locally via SQLite and in the NoSQL database Google Firestore for redundancy and to allow downstream clients to query sequencing run records.
+Workflow state is tracked locally via SQLite and optionally in the NoSQL database Google Firestore for redundancy and to allow downstream clients to query sequencing run records.

 Note: while you don't need to use a Google compute instance to run the monitor script, the documentation here assumes that you are since it is the recommended way.
 That's due to the fact that the monitor